kathrynr22/be-F4N/README.md

 - `title` string limit characters
 - `body` string limit characters
 - `skills_required` not sure how to do this ???
-- `author` field that references a user's primary key (username)
+- `username` field that references a user's primary key (username)
 - `created_at` defaults to the current timestamp

 Each comment should have:

 - `comment_id` which is the primary key
-- `author` field that references a user's primary key (username)
+- `username` field that references a user's primary key (username)
 - `job_id` field that references an job's primary key
+- `charity_id` - ?? dont know if we need this as well as charity name would need a junction table needs to reference charity from user table
+- `charity_name` needs to reference charity from user table
 - `created_at` defaults to the current timestamp
 - `body` string - limit characters

-Each charity should have:

-- `charity_id` which is the primary key
-- `charity_name` field that references a user's primary key (username)
-- `charity_logo` not sure how this would work
-- `charity_url`
-- `charity_description` string limit characters

-Each skill should have:

-- `skill_id` which is the primary key
-- `skill_name` string limt on characters

-- **NOTE:** psql expects `Timestamp` types to be in a specific date format - **not a unix timestamp** as they are in our data!
+* **NOTE:** psql expects `Timestamp` types to be in a specific date format - **not a unix timestamp** as they are in our data!
 However, you can easily **re-format a unix timestamp into something compatible with our database using JS - you will be doing this in your utility function**...
 [JavaScript Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date)

 ### Routes